google/skia/site/dev/contrib/style.md

 }
 ~~~~

-Fallthrough from one case to the next is commented unless it is trivial:
+Fallthrough from one case to the next is commented unless it is trivial (i.e. consecuetive cases with no code in between):

 <!--?prettify?-->
 ~~~~